caesar1111/openHAB2_beginners_walkthrough/openHAB2_beginners_walkthrough.md

 Shopping list:
 As mentioned before, I am basing this tutorial on the graphical GUI of Raspbian named PIXEL so the shopping list is also containing parts for this optional setup:

+## Hardware list:
-## Minimal hardware setup of the controller with external display:
+### Minimal hardware setup of the controller with external display:

 |Description|Image|
 |---|---|